 The police report is a starting place.
 Sometimes the responding officer is able to make measurements that will be noted in the initial crash report.
 The police take statements from the drivers, passengers, witnesses or any pedestrians involved to make their determination.
 The accident report filed by the police reflects contributing circumstances which is interpreted as "fault" by many insurance companies.

 If you have been injured in an accident, you need to consult a car accident lawyer.
-The Columbia car accident lawyers at Aaron Sachs and Associates offer a no-cost, no obligation initial consultation about your car accident or pedestrian accident case.
+The Columbia car accident lawyers at Aaron Sachs & Associates, P.C. offer a no-cost, no obligation initial consultation about your car accident or pedestrian accident case.
 Please call us today to see how we may help you.Attorney meetings by appointment only